 Children sometimes bite other children.
 Although not all toddlers and two-year-olds bite, biting is considered a normal stage in child development.
-Children may bite for a variety of reasons, rarely with the intent to hurt another child.
-When a bite occurs, the teacher will quickly position their own body between the two children.
+Children may bite for various reasons, rarely with the intent to hurt another child.
+When a bite occurs, the teacher quickly positions their own body between the two children.
 The child that is bitten is immediately comforted in a manner that meets their emotional needs at the moment.
-For example, the teacher may rub the child's back or hold their hand while at the same time, verbally validating the child's feelings.
-Clear communication that biting is not acceptable will be conveyed to the child that bit.
-This communication may take different forms depending on the child's age, developmental stage, and individual needs.
-For example, the teacher may say calmly and firmly, "Don't bite.
-Biting hurts," or the teacher may offer all their attention to the child that received the bite.
-Doing this is a tangible yet nonverbal manner of communicating that biting is not an acceptable way of expressing one's self.
+For example, the teacher may rub the child's back or hold their hand while at the same time verbally validating the hurt child's feelings.